amanica/Maven-Exercises/README.md

  * Remove the constructor.
  * Remove the static method `suite`.
  * Replace `assertTrue(true);` with `Assert.assertTrue(true);`.
+ * Add @Test on testApp()

 Then update your `pom.xml` to use `junit:4.13-rc-2` and use your IDE to add the missing imports in test `App.java`.

-Now run `mvn clean test` to make sure your changes are working.
+Now run `mvn clean test` to make sure your changes are working and that the test is running.

 Answer: `git checkout answer3`